ScratchLang/ScratchLang/README.md

 ## Contributing to the decompiler
 I am currently putting comments in my code so people understand it.
 Please wait.
 # Notice
+Because of how the decompiler is programmed, if you have a big enough json, decompiling 1 block could take 1 minute.
+The cause of that is the farther the block is from the start of the json, the longer it takes to decompiler.
+Perhaps there's a more effecient way to decompile blocks from the json?

-I renamed the file extension to .ss1 because I am planning on having multiple formats. ss1 Will be it's own language ss2 Will be similar to c ss3 Python or javascript?
+Also, I renamed the file extension to .ss1 because I am planning on having multiple formats. ss1 Will be it's own language ss2 Will be similar to c ss3 Python or javascript?